Tours of Tasmania; exploring colonial history

 Visitors can climb the 259 steps of the circular staircase to the very top of this iconic industrial tower and be rewarded with scenic views over the River Derwent, Hobart and beyond.
 You may even find the trek to the top easier than imagined, as the wooden steps were designed to be gentle for the workers carrying heavy sacks of lead in days gone by.

-From the Shot Tower we return to Hobart and you have the afternoon free for a final , through the streets of Hobart or along the historic dock area.
+From the Shot Tower we return to Hobart and you have the afternoon free for a final walk, through the streets of Hobart or along the historic dock area.

-This morning we leave Hobart and begin our the .
-Leaving Tasmania’s , we head north towards Launceston, we pass through a number of historic townships, with time to stop and explore. around
+This morning we leave Hobart and begin our Tasmania tour around the island.
+Leaving Tasmania’s east coast, we head north towards Launceston, we pass through a number of historic townships, with time to stop and explore.

 Our first stop will be in Kempton, just off the Midland Highway.
 This is a small, early colonial, settlement with a rich collection of historic buildings.
 These have resulted in it being classified as an historic town.
 Kempton offers the possibility of exploring a 19th century Tasmanian village largely untouched by modern development.